 The LOC will assist where possible but will only provide necessary consumables and a basic level of equipment.
 Please check the sport rules for further information.

 Yes, there will be one training opportunity provided for athletes in every sport (normally at the competition venue) – see schedule.

 NewcastleGateshead is compact and venues are accessible by Metro.
-Shuttle buses will operate from Newcastle International Airport, Central Station and Port of Tyne to Games accommodation on arrival and departure days 16 & 17 & 24 August (TBC).
+Designated transport will operate from and to Newcastle International Airport, Central Station and Port of Tyne to Games accommodation on arrival and departure days 16 & 17 & 24 August (TBC).

 More information to follow.

-The opening ceremony will take pace on Saturday 17 August at Sports Central.
-Time TBC.
+The opening ceremony will take place on Saturday 17 August – venue and time TBC.

 The closing ceremony takes place on Friday 23 August at Gateshead International Stadium.
-Time TBC.
+Venue and time TBC.

 NewcastleGateshead is one of the driest cities in the UK.
 Average temperatures range from 12-19 degrees celsius in the Summer.